So, you’ve decided to get started with e-commerce or to switch e-commerce solution providers.

 Selecting an e-commerce provider starts, of course, with choosing the right e-commerce software.
 But that’s just the beginning.
 There are many more factors to take into account when comparing e-commerce software vendors, to ensure you find the best partner for your e-commerce project.

 To help you out, I interviewed some of our e-commerce experts here at Sana Commerce.
 I drew on their dozens of years of combined e-commerce experience to create a complete checklist of e-commerce software provider considerations — from pricing to tech integrations, expertise to culture fit.
 Read on to find out how to compare your e-commerce vendors.
-Then, download our free e-commerce RFP template for a list of essential questions to ask your shortlisted providers.
+Then, download our free e-commerce RFP template for a list of essential questions to ask your shortlisted providers and ultimate guide to e-commerce to get your project started.

 - Out-of-the-Box E-Commerce Software: Which provider’s standard solution best meets your requirements?